-Operationally, there would be no substantial change in GHG emissions associated with the Preferred Alternative since locomotive or on-road transportation would not be substantially affected by the Preferred Alternative; changes in electricity use for systems (e.g., ventilation, lighting) would be relatively small and are discussed qualitatively.
+Operationally, there would be no substantial change in GHG emissions associated with the Preferred Alternative since locomotive or on-road transportation would not be substantially affected by the Preferred Alternative; and changes in electricity use for systems (e.g., ventilation, lighting) would be relatively small given that the Preferred Alternative would not result in a change in rail operations from the No Action Alternative.
+Therefore, the change in GHG emissions is discussed qualitatively.

-As discussed above, this analysis considers $CO_2$ , which is the primary pollutant of concern from emission sources related to human activity, as well as N2O, and methane This analysis provides a sum of the various GHG emissions added together, presented as metric tons CO2e emissions per year (see Section 14.2.1 above).
+As discussed above, this analysis considers CO_2 , which is the primary pollutant of concern from emission sources related to human activity, as well as N2O, and methane.
+This analysis provides a sum of the various GHG emissions added together, presented as metric tons CO_2e emissions per year (see Section 14.2.1 above).